sunnyvale-academy/SNY.OSS.KBN.01.01.00/labs/23-Node_drain_and_PodDisruptionBudget/README.md

 evicting pod "nginx-deployment-68c7f5464c-nxzb5"
 ...
 ```
-This command will retry every 5 second to drain the node without violating the PodDisruptionBudget.
+This command will retry every 5 seconds to drain the node without violating the PodDisruptionBudget.
 To succeed we have to scale up the deployment.
 Using another shell, scale up the deployment with the following command:

 ```console